J-Siu/johnsiu.com/content/blog/alpine-iscsi-target.md

 ##### Target

-We have to create and iSCSI target:
+We have to create an iSCSI target:

 ```zsh
 /> iscsi/ create